Best Employee Onboarding Platforms: The Top 9

 That can improve the bottom line of a large organization by triple digits or more a year.
 Not to mention the positive effect it also has on employee morale and brand loyalty.
 Likewise, the retention and training of new employees are just as essential for small businesses’ growth and development.

-If you want to improve your employee retention rate and provide ongoing training materials and communications, integrating an onboarding platform is essential.
+If you want to improve your employee retention rate and provide ongoing Salesforce training materials and communications, integrating an employee onboarding platform is essential.

-Now you better understand the importance of great onboarding and the part software plays; here are 8+ of the best employee onboarding platforms to consider:
+Now, you should understand the importance of great onboarding and the part software plays; here are 9 of the best employee onboarding platforms to consider:

 The Best Employee Onboarding Platforms

-Spekit is one of the most complete employee onboarding tools on the market.
-This software includes a range of tools to help you easily and seamlessly create and share onboarding and training materials.
+Spekit is one of the best digital adoption platforms and is one of the most complete employee onboarding tools on the market.
+This digital adoption platform software includes a range of tools to help you easily and seamlessly create and share onboarding and training materials.

-It’s also one of the only onboarding platforms to fully integrate with the award-winning Salesforce CRM.
+It’s also one of the only onboarding platforms to fully integrate with and offer Salesforce in-app guidance.
 If you already use Salesforce, Spekit will automatically sync with it as you go along.

 You can create a centralized wiki, individual onboarding journeys, integrate the software with your other tools to collect and manage data, and more.